International Exhibition – Albert Moore: Of Beauty and Aesthetics – (2016-17)

 Albert Moore (1841-1893) was one of the leading artists of the Aesthetic Movement who prioritised mood, colour harmony and beauty of form over subject matter to create ‘art for art’s sake’.
 As well as this aim of ‘art for art’s sake’, the exhibition explores Moore’s ‘Eternal Beauties’ and his development as a painter.
 It considers how Moore is now gaining recognition as a significant figure in the transition from representation to abstraction, adding weight to the argument for wider reassessment of Moore’s work, in particular regarding his contribution to Modernism.

-The exhibition features more than 30 paintings and watercolours from galleries and private collections from across the United Kingdom.
-It includes paintings depicting the beautiful and classical women, for which the artist is most famous, as well as works that serve to demonstrate the progressive style which made him a significant forefather of British Abstract art.
+The exhibition featured more than 30 paintings and watercolours from galleries and private collections from across the United Kingdom.
+It included paintings depicting the beautiful and classical women, for which the artist is most famous, as well as works that serve to demonstrate the progressive style which made him a significant forefather of British Abstract art.

 Dr Turner said: 'We are thrilled to be bringing together some of Albert Moore’s most significant works to celebrate this extraordinary painter in his home city.